-- 4.23 Where the services are provided to a client who is considered to reside overseas, VAT is not chargeable if the client resides outside the EU (VATA Schedule 4A, paragraph 16(2)(d)).
-However, it should be noted that supplies in relation to land in the UK are always chargeable to UK VAT (VATA, Schedule 4A, paragraph 1). - 4.24 If the client receives shares in a business capacity (other than where the client belongs in the UK) the supply is treated as taking place in the Member State where the client belongs (VATA section 7A(2)(a)) and VAT is charged there.
-If the client belongs in another EU Member State and receives services from a UK solicitor, VAT is charged in the UK (VATA, section 7A(2)(b)) - 4.25 In legally aided cases involving ownership and related issues of United Kingdom property, VAT must be charged irrespective of the client's place of residence.
+- 4.24 If an individual receives legal services for a non-business purpose, i.e. in their own personal capacity, for VAT purposes the services are deemed to have been provided where the individual belongs (VATA Section 7A and Schedule 4A, paragraph 16(2)(d)).
+UK VAT is therefore generally not chargeable where the services are provided to a client who is considered to reside overseas.
+However, it should be noted that supplies in relation to land in the UK are always chargeable to UK VAT (VATA, Schedule 4A, paragraph 1). - 4.25 In legally aided cases involving ownership and related issues of United Kingdom property, therefore, VAT must be charged irrespective of the client's place of residence.
 Examples include possession proceedings, landlord/tenant cases or declaration of ownership claims.
 It will not include services relating to land on the administration of a deceased persons estate or where the services relating to land are incidental to a much larger transaction.